smarttvsystems/plplugin.program.smartwizard./Packaging-advancedsettings.xml-Files.md

-This file is used to provide the wizard the necessary information to install preconfigured 'advancedsettings.xml' files, and is typically named `advanced.xml`.
+This file is used to provide the wizard the necessary information to install preconfigured 'advancedsettings.xml' files, and is typically named `advanced.txt`.

 The fields in this file are all required.